-(Losses)/Gains reclassified to earnings under these interest rate swaps were recorded in the amount of \$(18.1) million, \$(16.5) million and \$3.0 million for the years ended October 31, 2021, 2020 and 2019, respectively.
+Losses reclassified to earnings under these interest rate swaps were recorded in the amount of \$8.4 million, \$18.1 million and \$16.5 million for the years ended October 31, 2022, 2021 and 2020, respectively.

-We have a two cross currency interest rate swap agreements that synthetically swap \$116.8 million of fixed rate debt to Euro denominated fixed rate debt at a weighted average rate of 1.26%, plus a spread.
-These agreements are designated as cash flow hedges for accounting purposes and will mature on October 5, 2026.
+We have various cross currency interest rate swaps that synthetically swap \$334.4 million of fixed rate debt to Euro denominated fixed rate debt.
+We receive a weighted average rate of 1.56%.
+These agreements are designated as either net investment hedges or cash flow hedges for accounting purposes and will mature between March 6, 2023 and October 5, 2026.